 In many situations, an Exchangor’s circumstances dictate which type of 1031 exchange should be used.
 For example, if there is a desirable Buyer for a Relinquished Property who says that the close of the sale must occur at a certain time, then a delayed exchange is indicated.
 Likewise, if an Exchangor finds a desirable Replacement Property and needs to close its purchase soon in order to secure the deal, a reverse exchange is indicated.
 Other constraints are the result of the way the purchase of the Replacement Property is financed.
 For example, if an Exchangor simply cannot acquire a Replacement Property prior to the sale of the Relinquished Property, with the resulting availability of the cash proceeds, then a delayed exchange is the only option.
-At times, the need to keep the Relinquished Property in place until the Replacement Property is fully available will dictate the choice of strategy.
+For other types of assets, the need to keep the Relinquished Property in place until the Replacement Property is fully available will dictate the choice of strategy.
 For example, if the Relinquished Property is a manufacturing facility that must remain in operation until the new facility – the Replacement Property - is up and running, which would dictate a reverse exchange or an improvement exchange.
 In these situations, the Exchangors options are limited and it is relatively easy to determine the optimal course of action.

 However, the Exchangor frequently has a choice of which strategy – delayed or reverse - to use.
 As shown below, there are many situations in which a reverse exchange is optimal.
 Determining the optimal exchange strategy involves evaluating the primary criteria listed below.
 The relative importance of the criteria will be determined by the facts and circumstances of a particular situation.
 Each Exchangor should evaluate these at a level of detail that is appropriate to their objectives, particular risk sensitivities and economic situation.